IgniteUI/igniteui-documentation/topics/02_Controls/igFunnelChart/02_igFunnelChart_Binding_to_Data.md

 - [Known Issues and Limitations (*igFunnelChart*)](igFunnelChart-Known-Issues-and-Limitations.html): This topic lists the known issues related to the `igFunnelChart` control.

-- [jQuery and Ignite UI for MVC API Links (*igFunnelChart*)](igFunnelChart-jQuery-and-ASP.NET-MVC-Helper-API--Links.html): This topic lists the links to the API reference documentation for the `igFunnelChart` control.
+- [jQuery and %%ProductNameMVC%% API Links (*igFunnelChart*)](igFunnelChart-jQuery-and-ASP.NET-MVC-Helper-API--Links.html): This topic lists the links to the API reference documentation for the `igFunnelChart` control.

 ### <a id="samples"></a> Samples